 The recipe gives tips for freezing cooked mozzarella cheese snacks for later.
 You can reheat them in the air fryer too!

 Simply cook the mozzarella bites as directed, freeze them in a zip-top bag, then when you are ready to serve pre-heat your air fryer.
-Cook the frozen bites at 275ºF for 5 to 6 minutes.
+Fry the frozen bites at 275ºF for 5 to 6 minutes.

 Perfect Game Day Snack

 You can keep the air fryer churning out piping hot mozzarella appetizers during the entire game!
-Or, keep baked bites in a low oven after they are cooked.
+Or, keep baked bites in a low temperature oven after they are cooked.

-How to make this Cheese Bites Recipe
+How to make this cheese bites recipe

 - Cut 6 sticks of string cheese into 12 pieces.
 You'll have 72 little cheese balls.